 Tools you'll require:

-- OR a set of jump leads and any 12 Volt battery
+- A booster/jump pack OR a set of jump leads and any 12 Volt battery

 Step 1 - Find your battery

 Open your bonnet and locate the battery.
 In many cases the battery may be in a plastic box or padded canvas cover.

 Note that in some rare cases the battery may be in the boot or under a seat inside the car.

 Step 2 - Set up your secondary power source

 If using a booster/jump pack; Find a stable location in the engine bay in which to site the jump pack where the leads can easily reach the battery terminals.
 Now clamp the crocodile clips of the booster pack over the leads that connect to the battery.
 Do not let the two crocodile clips touch each other!
 Ensure that you connect black to black and red to red.
 Also ensure that you have secured the crocodile clips to a metallic part of the leads that will not obstruct you whilst taking the leads off of the current battery.
 If your booster pack has a power switch ensure that it is switched on.

 If using a 12 volt battery and a set of jump leads; Place your 12 volt auxiliary battery on the floor next to the vehicle and connect the jump leads to the auxiliary battery.
 Connect the red lead to the positive terminal and the black lead to the negative terminal.
 Do not let the crocodile clips at the opposite end of the cable touch each other!
 Now clamp the crocodile clips at the other end of the jump leads over the leads that connect to the battery.
 Ensure that you connect black to black and red to red.
 Also ensure that you have secured the crocodile clips to a metallic part of the leads that will not obstruct you whilst taking the leads off of the current battery.

 Step 3 - Remove clamp holding your battery in place